-Standard Testimonials
+6c.
+Standard Testimonials.

-Next up is the hugely widespread and popular standard testimonial.
+Next up comes the hugely widespread and popular standard testimonial.
 I'm only going to touch on this, because there really isn't a huge amount to say, and I highly doubt anyone out there has never seen one.
 A standard section of text either throughout your sales letter, down the side of your nav bar, on a separate page or a database of happy customers works without a problem and goes a long way to cementing in your customers minds that your product is good.
 This is especially true if the person or people writing are well known and respected in your field.
-Try to get in contact with at least one well-known, hand them your product for free, and request a testimonial for it.
+Try to get in contact with at least one well known, hand them your product for free, and request a testimonial for it.

-Testimonials - But Better
+6d.
+Testimonials But Better.

-Now, let's look at the slightly rarer audio testimonials.
+That's standard text testimonials over with, so how about looking at the slightly rarer audio testimonials.
 These cement value in your product even further and increase customer confidence no end.
 I've personally looked at text testimonials before, and seen some major flaws that gave away to me, and proved without a doubt that they were faked.
 This pretty much put a big dent in what I thought of these things early on, and I've even had people come to me and tell me they faked their testimonials in the past.
 Needless to say I wasn't happy about that.
 Granted, audio testimonials can be faked too, but it's generally not something that pops into your head when listening compared to reading written ones, hence the big confidence booster and value adding of this method.